 Here’s a straightforward definition: a lien represents a legal claim or hold on property that secures the payment of a debt or fulfillment of some obligation.
 They’re essential to be aware of because they can limit what you do with your property or even take it away entirely.

-Recognizing and understanding liens are vital steps in protecting your property rights and making informed decisions—but first, you need to know about the different types of liens you might come across.
+Recognizing and understanding liens and their impact through due diligence background checks are vital steps in protecting your property rights and making informed decisions—but first, you need to know about the different types of liens you might come across.

 Are you also curious about UCC filings and how to find them?
 We discuss them in detail in this article.